cpp-for-yourself/lectures-and-homeworks/lectures/variant.md

 Here, `std::visit` applies a [function object](lambdas.md#before-lambdas-we-had-function-objects-or-functors) to the value contained in the variant.
 Should our variant hold a string - the operator that accepts a string is called, and should it hold an integer - the operator that accepts an integer is called instead.

-And while we used an explicit function object here, we could as well use a [lambda function](lambdas.md) of course:
+And while we used an explicit function object for illustration here, we could as well use a [lambda function](lambdas.md) of course:

 ```cpp
 #include <iostream>